-A Queensland telephone crisis service for women in need of support, advice and assistance as a result of domestic violence was established by the Department of Communities Crisis Care program.
+A Queensland telephone crisis service for women in need of support, advice and assistance as a result of domestic and family violence was established by the Department of Communities Crisis Care program.
 The telephone number 1800 811 811 has been operational since 1980.

-DVConnect commenced operating the Womensline and Mensline
+DVConnect commenced operating the Womensline and Mensline.

 The Domestic Violence Act Amendment included elder abuse and informal care relationships which broadened the scope of delivery through the funded services of the sector.